craftcms/docs/docs/4.x/extend/widget-types.md

 ```
 :::

-Here, we’ve parameterized the `Craft.MyWidget` Javascript object so it can be instantiated multiple times, each with a unique `id` argument.
+Here, we’ve parameterized the `Craft.MyWidget` JavaScript object so it can be instantiated multiple times, each with a unique `id` argument.
 The `init()` function takes care of building the complete HTML ID, looking it up in the DOM, and storing it on that instance.

 ## Settings